 It’s almost impossible to complete a events management project without the use of timelines.
 By setting out what needs to be completed at which stage of the contract, and establishing when they need to be completed by, you’ll not only be able to manage your work more efficiently and effectively, but you’ll also be able to demonstrate to your client that you’re fulfilling their expectations as each milestone is reached.

 This also helps in the event that your client expects extra work to be completed off the cuff; you’ll able to show them that you’re on schedule, how much you’ve already finished, and how much further you have to go… and let them know that by asking for extra work at any point, you’ll risk missing the deadlines you’ve established together.
-Timelines are easy to create… and can really make a dramatic difference.

 It goes without saying that as much transparency as possible really makes a huge difference when managing client expectations – and that really does mean transparency on both sides.
 You’ll need to make crystal clear at every step of the way not only what your events team can do for the client (and how quickly, efficiently etc), but also your expectations from them as a client of your business.
 As with everything in life, communication really is key!